oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

   * If no `product_ids` or `group_ids` is given, the CVRF CSAF converter appends all Product IDs which are listed under `../product_status` in the arrays `known_affected`, `first_affected` and `last_affected` into `product_ids`.
     If none of these arrays exist, the CVRF CSAF converter outputs an error that no matching Product ID was found for this remediation element.
-  * The CVRF CSAF converter MUST convert any remediation with the attribute `Vendor Fix` into the category `optional_patch` if the product in question is in one of the product status groups "Not Affected" or "Fixed" for this vulnerability.
+  * The CVRF CSAF converter MUST convert any remediation with the type `Vendor Fix` into the category `optional_patch` if the product in question is in one of the product status groups "Not Affected" or "Fixed" for this vulnerability.
     Otherwise, the category `vendor_fix` MUST be set.
-    The CVRF CSAF converter MUST output a warning if the value of the category was changed including the products it was changed for.
     If multiple products are associated with the remediation - either directly or through a product group - and the products belong to different product status groups, the CVRF CSAF converter MUST duplicate the remediation, change the category in one instance to `optional_patch` and distribute the products accordingly as stated by the conversion rule.
+  * The CVRF CSAF converter MUST convert any remediation with the type `None Available` into the category `fix_planned` if the product in question is also listed in a remediation of the type `Vendor Fix` with a `Date` in the future or no `Date` at all.
+    Consequently, the product MUST be removed from the remediation of the category `vendor_fix`.
+    If it was the last product in that remediation, the remediation MUST be removed.
+  * The CVRF CSAF converter MUST remove any product from a remediation with the type `None Available` if the product in question is also listed in a remediation of the type `Vendor Fix` with a `Date` in the past or to the exact same time.
+    If it was the last product in that remediation, the remediation MUST be removed.
+  * In any other case, the CVRF CSAF converter MUST preserve the product in the remediation of the category `none_available`.
+  * The CVRF CSAF converter MUST output a warning if a remediation was added, deleted or the value of the category was changed, including the products it was changed for.
 * `/vulnerabilities[]/metrics[]`:
   * For any CVSS v4 element, the CVRF CSAF converter MUST compute the `baseSeverity` from the `baseScore` according to the rules of the applicable CVSS standard.
 (CSAF CVRF v1.2 predates CVSS v4.0.)